Cryptanalysis of some Nonabelian Group-Based Key Exchange Protocols: Abstract

 \section{Abstract}

-The most prominent algorithmic problem employed in the recently emerging field of nonabelian group-based cryptography is the Conjugacy Search Problem (CSP).
-While several methods of attacks on nonabelian protocols have been devised, many of these are heuristic, protocol-specific, and focus on retrieving the shared keys without solving the underlying CSP in the group.
-So far, the true complexity of the CSP in different platform groups has not been sufficiently investigated.
-In this paper, we study the complexity of various versions of the CSP in polycyclic groups and matrix groups over finite fields.
-In particular we show that in $\GL_n(\fq)$ and in polycyclic groups with two generators, a CSP where conjugators are restricted to a cyclic subgroup is reducible to a set of $\mathcal{O}(n^2)$ DLPs.
-As a consequence of our results we also demonstrate the cryptanalysis of a few independently proposed cryptosystems.
+In the recently emerging field of nonabelian group-based cryptography, a prominently used one-way function is the Conjugacy Search Problem (CSP), and two important classes of platform groups are polycyclic and matrix groups.
+In this paper, we discuss the complexity of the conjugacy search problem (CSP) in these two classes of platform groups using the three protocols in \cite{Gu2014ConjugacySB}, \cite{cmpdec}, and \cite{quat} as our starting point.
+We produce a polynomial time solution for the CSP in a finite polycyclic group with two generators, and show that a restricted CSP is reducible to a DLP.
+In matrix groups over finite fields, we usedthe Jordan decomposition of a matrix to produce a polynomial time reduction of an $A$-restricted CSP, where $A \subseteq GL(\fq)$ is a cyclic subgroup, to a set of DLPs over an extension of $\fq$.
+We use these general methods and results to describe concrete cryptanalysis algorithms for these three systems.
+In particular, we show that in the group of invertible matrices over finite fields and in polycyclic groups with two generators, a CSP where conjugators are restricted to a cyclic subgroup is reducible to a set of $\mathcal{O}(n^2)$ discrete logarithm problems.
+Using our general results, we demonstrate concrete cryptanalysis algorithms for each of these three schemes.
+We believe that our methods and findings are likely to allow for several other heuristic attacks in the general case.